h3tz/wca-api/readme.md

   <a href=""><img src="https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54" alt="WCA API"></a>
     <a href=""><img src="https://img.shields.io/badge/-selenium-%43B02A?style=for-the-badge&logo=selenium&logoColor=white" alt="WCA API"></a>
  </p>

 ## Key Features
 Welcome to the **unofficia**l World Cube Association (WCA) Public API documentation!
-With this API you will receive data in real-time
+With this API you will receive data in real-time.

-The API is updated once a day so rankings and results are not real-time.
 I'm in no way affiliated with or part of the official WCA software team.

 **Note**: This V1 version will be updated multiple times during the next weeks till V2 a stabilized version is released.